 The .NET Agent uses the settings in the container to negotiate the SSL protocol with the Controller.
 Normally you do not need to configure the security protocol for the .NET Agent.

 For the Java Agent, see the Agent and Controller Compatibility for a list of the default security protocols for different versions of the Java Agent.

 If the default security protocol for your version of the Java Agent is incompatible with the Controller or an intervening proxy, pass the

 ‑Dappdynamics.agent.ssl.protocol system property to set the protocol to one of these security protocols:

 Controller-specific security considerations vary between SaaS and on-premises Controllers, as described below.

 On-premises Controller Secure Connections

 An on-premises Controller has both an active secure (HTTPS) port and an HTTP port.
 Agents can use either port to connect to the Controller.
 By default, the certificate used for the secure connection is a self-signed certificate.
-The .NET agents cannot connect on a secure port that uses a self-signed certificate, so you will need to apply your own certificate to the secure port.
+The .NET Agents cannot connect on a secure port that uses a self-signed certificate, so you must apply your own certificate to the secure port.
 App Agents connecting to an AppDynamics SaaS Controller must use an HTTPS connection.